Kotrla/-Angular-Calorify-UI/README.md

 # Angular Calorify Frontend

 Angular Calorify is a frontend web application built with Angular and TypeScript, designed to help users track their calories, macronutrients, and workouts.
-The app uses NgRx for state management and Angular Material for the user interface.
+The app uses NgRx for state management and custom styles for the user interface.
 It interacts with a backend service to provide functionalities such as user authentication, calorie and macronutrient tracking, meal tracking, and workout tracking.

 ## Table of Contents